DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 ## File Structures
 1. Configuration files are defined in the folder `expr_configs/paper_exps_v3`.
+2. Map reader and generator are defined in the file `light_malib/envs/LMAPF/map.py`.
+The benchmark data in this paper is in the `lmapf_lib/data/papere_exp_v3` folder.
+They use the same data format as the competition [League of the Robot Runner 2023](https://github.com/MAPF-Competition/Benchmark-Archive/tree/main/2023%20Competition).
+3. Environment is defined in the file `light_malib/envs/LMAPF/env.py`.
-2. Training logic is defined in the file `light_malib/framework/ppo_runner.py`.
+4. Training logic is defined in the file `light_malib/framework/ppo_runner.py`.
-3. Rollout function (simulation) are defined in the file `light_malib/rollout/rollout_func_LMAPF.py`.
+5. Rollout function (simulation) are defined in the file `light_malib/rollout/rollout_func_LMAPF.py`.
-4. Neural network models are defined in the folder `light_malib/model/LMAPF`.
+6. Neural network models are defined in the folder `light_malib/model/LMAPF`.
-5. Pretrained weights are in the folder `pretrained_models`.
+7. Pretrained weights are in the folder `pretrained_models`.
-6. The training logs are by default in the folder `logs`.
+8. The training logs are by default in the folder `logs`.
 Tensorboard can be used to monitor the training.
 The subfolder `agent_0` will contain the weight checkpoints.
+9. There several important c++ wrappers for PIBT and Parallel LNS defined in the files `lmapf_lib/MAPFCompetition2023/tools/py_PIBT.cpp` and `lmapf_lib/MAPFCompetition2023/tools/py_PLNS.cpp`.
+Backward Dijkstraj heuristics are precomputed by the c++ wrapper defined in the file `lmapf_lib/MAPFCompetition2023/tools/py_compute_heuristics.cpp`.
+For example, in the environment class `LMAPFEnv`, you can see how they are loaded.

+## Evaluation
+See `eval.sh` for how to evaluate on the benchmark of this paper.
+See `eval_ltf.sh` for how to evaluate on the benchmark of the learn-to-follow paper.

 ## Training
 See `train.sh`.
 The training successfully starts for imiation learning if you see something similar to the following figure, which states that the algorithm starts to collecting training data.